 That said, this particular tool is instrumental to personal growth.
-It can help you go that extra mile, take your work to the next level, and find that well of strength where you thought there was none.
+It can help you go that extra mile, it can help you take your work to the next level, and it can help you find that well of strength where you thought there was none.
 But it’s no use if we don’t first understand how it works and how to use it properly.

 It’s All in Your Head

-What begins as magic can only remain so until science finds an explanation for it.
+What begins as magic can only remain so until science finds a way to explain it.
 Willpower is no exception.
-It’s still a superpower, just one that science can explain.
+It’s still a superpower, just one for which we have an explanation.

-As Dr. Kelly McGonigal explains in The Willpower Instinct, self-control starts with an area of the brain called the prefrontal cortex or PFC.
-The PFC is a brain region that appeared relatively recently on an evolutionary scale.
+As Dr. Kelly McGonigal explains in The Willpower Instinct, self-control starts with an area of the brain called the prefrontal cortex, or PFC.
+The PFC is a relatively modern brain region, somewhat recently evolved.
 It is responsible for some of our more complex executive thinking, like managing our behavior and making decisions.

 What we call willpower is a cognitive behavior directed by the PFC.
 That behavior is a tool we can use to control urges that come from more intuitive parts of the brain.

 Take eating, for instance.
-People feel an instinctive pull towards sweet and fatty foods.
-Of course, highly rewarding foods are not the best thing for us in excess.
+People feel an instinctive pull towards sweet and sugary foods.
+Of course, sugar-rich foods are not the best thing for us in excess.
 But from a survival perspective, they’re great at fending off starvation when all food is scarce.

 How We Use Willpower

-We use this tool, this check against our natural impulses, constantly throughout the day.
+This tool, this check against our natural impulses, is in constant use throughout the day.
 It’s not just those obvious “dig deep and get it done” moments, like finishing a workout or pulling an all-nighter.
-Willpower protects you from countless little impulses and urges every day.
+More than that, willpower protects you from countless little impulses and urges every day.

 This same manner of self-control helps to regulate social behavior.

-When you feel the urge to insult your coworker, Greg, you know that doing so is probably not the best thing for your working dynamic.
+When you get the urge to call your coworker something insulting, you know that is probably not the best thing for your working dynamic.
 Willpower is the voice in your head that checks that impulse and helps you hold your tongue.

-By now, you may be seeing how a tool like this is also instrumental in helping you reach your biggest life goals.
+By now, you may see how a tool like this is also instrumental in helping you reach your major life goals.

 Goals that are worth achieving require you to do hard things.
 There are always urges to stop, give in, or take an easier road.
-Willpower helps you commit to the path you’ve started.
+Willpower helps you commit to the path you decide to follow.

-Getting in shape, hitting a career milestone, and amassing considerable savings are challenging pursuits.
+Getting in shape, hitting a career milestone, and amassing considerable savings, are difficult things.
 When you feel their resistance, you’ll be drawn to an easier route.

 Executive thinking gives you the power to fight that urge and charge ahead toward your goals.
 The more of it, the more effective it can be.
 Sounds pretty sweet, right?